cnwarden/cnwarden.github.io/cfa_book1_session1_reading2.md

 *Example 10 (Research Independence and Compensation Arrangements):*

 Javier Herrero recently left his job as a research analyst for a large investment adviser.
 While looking for a new position, he was hired by an investor-relations firm to write a research report on one of its clients, a small educational software company.
 The investor-relations firm hopes to generate investor interest in the technology company.
-The firm will pay Herrero a flat fee plus a bonus if any new investors buy stock in the company as a result of Herrero’s report.
+The firm will *pay Herrero a flat fee plus a bonus* if any new investors buy stock in the company as a result of Herrero’s report.

-> Comment: If Herrero accepts this payment arrangement, he will be in violation of Standard I(B) because the compensation arrangement can reasonably be expected to compromise his independence and objectivity.
-Herrero will receive a bonus for attracting investors, which provides an incentive to draft a positive report regardless of the facts and to ignore or play down any negative information about the company.
+> Comment: If Herrero accepts this payment arrangement, he will be in violation of Standard I(B) *because the compensation arrangement can reasonably be expected to compromise his independence and objectivity.* Herrero will receive a bonus for attracting investors, which provides an incentive to draft a positive report regardless of the facts and to ignore or play down any negative information about the company.
 Herrero should accept only a flat fee that is not tied to the conclusions or recommendations of the report.
 Issuer-paid research that is objective and unbiased can be done under the right circumstances as long as the analyst takes steps to maintain his or her objectivity and includes in the report proper disclosures regarding potential conflicts of interest.

 *Example 11 (Recommendation Objectivity and Service Fees):*

 Two years ago, Bob Wade, trust manager for Central Midas Bank, was approached by Western Funds about promoting its family of funds, with special interest in the service-fee class of funds.
-To entice Central to promote this class, Western Funds offered to pay the bank a service fee of 0.25%.
-Without disclosing the fee being offered to the bank, Wade asked one of the investment managers to review Western’s funds to determine whether they were suitable for clients of Central Midas Bank.
+To entice Central to promote this class, Western Funds offered to pay the bank a service fee of 0.25%. *Without disclosing the fee being offered to the bank,* Wade asked one of the investment managers to review Western’s funds to determine whether they were suitable for clients of Central Midas Bank.
 The manager completed the normal due diligence review and determined that the new funds were fairly valued in the market with fee structures on a par with competitors.
 Wade decided to accept Western’s offer and instructed the team of portfolio managers to exclusively promote these funds and the service-fee class to clients seeking to invest new funds or transfer from their current investments.

 Now, two years later, the funds managed by Western begin to underperform their peers.
 Wade is counting on the fees to reach his profitability targets and continues to push these funds as acceptable investments for Central’s clients.

 > Comment: Wade is violating Standard I(B) because the fee arrangement has affected the objectivity of his recommendations.
 Wade is relying on the fee as a component of the department’s profitability and is unwilling to offer other products that may affect the fees received.

-See also Standard VI(A)–Disclosure of Conflicts.
+> *See also Standard VI(A)–Disclosure of Conflicts.*

 *Example 12 (Recommendation Objectivity):*

 Bob Thompson has been doing research for the portfolio manager of the fixed-income department.
 His assignment is to do sensitivity analysis on securitized subprime mortgages.
 He has discussed with the manager possible scenarios to use to calculate expected returns.
 A key assumption in such calculations is housing price appreciation (HPA) because it drives “prepays” (prepayments of mortgages) and losses.
 Thompson is concerned with the significant appreciation experienced over the previous five years as a result of the increased availability of funds from subprime mortgages.
-Thompson insists that the analysis should include a scenario run with –10% for Year 1, –5% for Year 2, and then (to project a worst-case scenario) 0% for Years 3 through 5.
-The manager replies that these assumptions are too dire because there has never been a time in their available database when HPA was negative.
+Thompson insists that the analysis should include a scenario run with –10% for Year 1, –5% for Year 2, and then (to project a worst-case scenario) 0% for Years 3 through 5. *The manager replies that these assumptions are too dire because there has never been a time in their available database when HPA was negative.*

 Thompson conducts his research to better understand the risks inherent in these securities and evaluates these securities in the worst-case scenario, an unlikely but possible environment.
 Based on the results of the enhanced scenarios, Thompson does not recommend the purchase of the securitization.
 Against the general market trends, the manager follows Thompson’s recommendation and does not invest.
 The following year, the housing market collapses.
 In avoiding the subprime investments, the manager’s portfolio outperforms its peer group that year.

 > Comment: Thompson’s actions in running the worst-case scenario against the protests of the portfolio manager are in alignment with the principles of Standard I(B).
 Thompson did not allow his research to be pressured by the general trends of the market or the manager’s desire to limit the research to historical norms.

-See also Standard V(A)–Diligence and Reasonable Basis.
+> *See also Standard V(A)–Diligence and Reasonable Basis.*

-*Example 13 (Influencing Manager Selection Decisions):*
+*Example 13 (Influencing Manager Selection Decisions):(影响上级的选择决定)*

 Adrian Mandel, CFA, is a senior portfolio manager for ZZYY Capital Management who oversees a team of investment professionals who manage labor union pension funds.
 A few years ago, ZZYY sought to win a competitive asset manager search to manage a significant allocation of the pension fund of the United Doughnut and Pretzel Bakers Union (UDPBU).
 UDPBU’s investment board is chaired by a recognized key decision maker and long-time leader of the union, Ernesto Gomez.
 To improve ZZYY’s chances of winning the competition, Mandel made significant monetary contributions to Gomez’s union reelection campaign fund.
 Even after ZZYY was hired as a primary manager of the pension, Mandel believed that his firm’s position was not secure.
 Mandel continued to contribute to Gomez’s reelection campaign chest as well as to entertain lavishly the union leader and his family at top restaurants on a regular basis.
 All of Mandel’s outlays were routinely handled as marketing expenses reimbursed by ZZYY’s expense accounts and were disclosed to his senior management as being instrumental in maintaining a strong close relationship with an important client.

 > Comment: Mandel not only offered but actually gave monetary gifts, benefits, and other considerations that reasonably could be expected to compromise Gomez’s objectivity.
 Therefore, Mandel was in violation of Standard I(B).

-*Example 14 (Influencing Manager Selection Decisions):*
+*Example 14 (Influencing Manager Selection Decisions):(影响上级的选择决定)*

 Adrian Mandel, CFA, had heard about the manager search competition for the UDPBU Pension Fund through a broker/dealer contact.
 The contact told him that a well-known retired professional golfer, Bobby “The Bear” Finlay, who had become a licensed broker/dealer serving as a pension consultant, was orchestrating the UDPBU manager search.
 Finlay had gained celebrity status with several labor union pension fund boards by entertaining their respective board members and regaling them with colorful stories of fellow pro golfers’ antics in clubhouses around the world.
 Mandel decided to improve ZZYY’s chances of being invited to participate in the search competition by befriending Finlay to curry his favor.
 Knowing Finlay’s love of entertainment, Mandel wined and dined Finlay at high-profile bistros where Finlay could glow in the fan recognition lavished on him by all the other patrons.
 Mandel’s endeavors paid off handsomely when Finlay recommended to the UDPBU board that ZZYY be entered as one of three finalist asset management firms in its search.

 > Comment: Similar to Example 13, Mandel lavished gifts, benefits, and other considerations in the form of expensive entertainment that could reasonably be expected to influence the consultant to recommend the hiring of his firm.
 Therefore, Mandel was in violation of Standard I(B).

-*Example 15 (Fund Manager Relationships):*
+*Example 15 (Fund Manager Relationships):(基金经理的关系)*

 Amie Scott is a performance analyst within her firm with responsibilities for analyzing the performance of external managers.
 While completing her quarterly analysis, Scott notices a change in one manager’s reported composite construction.
 The change concealed the bad performance of a particularly large account by placing that account into a new residual composite.
-This change allowed the manager to remain at the top of the list of manager performance.
-Scott knows her firm has a large allocation to this manager, and the fund’s manager is a close personal friend of the CEO.
-She needs to deliver her final report but is concerned with pointing out the composite change.
+This change allowed the manager to remain at the top of the list of manager performance. *Scott knows her firm has a large allocation to this manager, and the fund’s manager is a close personal friend of the CEO.* She needs to deliver her final report but is concerned with pointing out the composite change.

 > Comment: Scott would be in violation of Standard I(B) if she did not disclose the change in her final report.
 The analysis of managers’ performance should not be influenced by personal relationships or the size of the allocation to the outside managers.
 By not including the change, Scott would not be providing an independent analysis of the performance metrics for her firm.

-*Example 16 (Intrafirm Pressure):*
+*Example 16 (Intrafirm Pressure):(企业内压力)*

 Jill Stein is head of performance measurement for her firm.
 During the last quarter, many members of the organization’s research department were removed because of the poor quality of their recommendations.
 The subpar research caused one larger account holder to experience significant underperformance, which resulted in the client withdrawing his money after the end of the quarter.
 The head of sales requests that Stein remove this account from the firm’s performance composite because the performance decline can be attributed to the departed research team and not the client’s adviser.